 Professor Lucie Rychetnik

-Professor Lucie Rychetnik is Deputy Director – Research with The Australian Prevention Partnership Centre.
-She is also Adjunct Professor at the School of Medicine at the University of Notre Dame Australia; and Honorary Associate Professor at the School of Public Health at the University of Sydney.
+Professor Lucie Rychetnik is Co-Director of The Australian Prevention Partnership Centre, Professor with the School of Public Health at the University of Sydney.

 - A comprehensive approach to Aboriginal and Torres Strait Islander tobacco control

 - A systems approach to healthy and equitable eating

 - Simulation modelling of alcohol consumption and the effectiveness of harm-reduction policies